How Apartment Intercoms Work (and How to Automate Yours)

 Setup

 Getting started takes under 2 minutes: download BuzzBot, get your local number, connect Gmail, and give the number to your building.
-That's the entire process.
+Follow the step-by-step setup guide for the full walkthrough.

 Automate your apartment intercom